-Some sources recommend wrapping fish/fillets in plastic and placing them in crushed ice; if you elect to use this method please note that the flesh should not come in direct contact with the ice itself and that the ice must be replenished as it melts and breaks down.
+Some sources recommend wrapping fish or fillets in plastic and placing them in crushed ice.
+If you elect to use this method, please note that the flesh should not come in direct contact with the ice itself.
+The ice must be replenished as it melts and breaks down.

-Shellfish and Lobster
+Shellfish & Lobster

-Product is live.
-Healthy mussels will be open slightly – to check if they are alive, simply tap on the shell and they should slowly close.
-Discard mussels that have broken or still remain open after being tapped together.
+The product is live.
+Healthy mussels will be open slightly.
+To check if they are alive, tap on the shell.
+They should slowly close.
+Discard mussels that have broken or remain open after being tapped together.
 DO NOT eat cooked mussels whose shells remain closed.
-Best when prepared day of arrival.

-Product is live.
-Discard clams that have broken or are open.
-Store in refrigeration upon receipt, covered in damp towels or paper.
-DO NOT store in fresh water or ice.
-Do not store in air tight plastic containers or bags.
+Refrigerate upon receipt, preferably in a mesh bag, covered in damp towels or paper.
+DO NOT store in freshwater or ice.
+Do not store in air-tight plastic containers or bags.
 Best when prepared day of arrival.

-Product is live.
-Discard oysters that have broken or still remain open after pressing on their shell.
-Store in refrigeration upon receipt, covered in damp towels or paper, preferably so they lie flat.
-DO NOT store in fresh water or ice.
-Do not store in air tight plastic containers or bags.
-Best when prepared day of arrival, oysters will live up to 5 days in refrigeration.
+The product is live.
+Discard oysters that have broken or remain open after pressing on their shell.
+Refrigerate upon receipt, covered in damp towels or paper, preferably, so they lie flat.
+Oysters will live up to five days in refrigeration.

-Fish should be consumed no later than 6 months but is optimal at 3 months.
-For best results, fish should be thawed in refrigeration 1-2 days prior to use; do not thaw at room temperature or in a microwave as it will greatly diminish quality.
+Fish should be consumed no later than six months but is optimal at three months.
+For best results, fish should be thawed in the refrigerator for 1-2 days before use.
+Do not thaw at room temperature or in a microwave, as it will significantly diminish quality.

 Caring for Caviar

-Caviar should be kept in the coldest part of your refrigerator and should never be frozen.
-It will remain optimal in the coldest part of your refrigerator unopened for 4-6 weeks and once opened for 3 days.
+Caviar should be kept in the coldest part of your refrigerator.
+It should never be frozen.
+It will remain optimal in the coldest part of your refrigerator, unopened for 4-6 weeks, and once opened for three days.
 Air is caviar’s number one enemy.

-Ideally it is best to purchase containers in increments you will consume in a single sitting.
-Thus you may want to consider a couple of smaller tins rather than one larger one.
-The slight cost difference buying this way is money well spent as the quality will not be jeopardized when intended for multiple experiences.
+Ideally, it is best to purchase containers in increments you will consume in a single sitting.
+Thus, you may want to consider a couple of smaller tins rather than one larger one.
+The slight cost difference buying this way is money well spent.
+The quality will not be jeopardized when intended for multiple experiences.

-Using the bowl of your choice gently transfer the caviar from its tin and nestle the bowl over ice to remain chilled throughout your indulgence.
-If you have purchased more than you are serving the remaining caviar should be softly spread flat, taking care to not break any of the eggs, and then covered with plastic wrap pressing down ever so gently on the top so there is no air space between the eggs and the wrap.
+Using the bowl of your choice, gently transfer the caviar from its tin and nestle the bowl over ice to remain chilled throughout your indulgence.
+If you have purchased more than you are serving, the remaining caviar should be softly spread flat, taking care not to break any of the eggs, then covered with plastic wrap pressing down gently on the top, so there is no air space between the eggs and the wrap.
 The remaining caviar should be consumed within the following three days.